elokaagu/rhood-app/docs/APPLE_SIGNIN_IMPLEMENTATION.md

 ## 📋 Overview

-This document explains how Apple Sign-In is implemented in the R/HOOD app using native `expo-apple-authentication` with Supabase's `signInWithIdToken` method.
+This document explains how Apple Sign-In is implemented in the R/HOOD app using a native-first `expo-apple-authentication` flow with an automatic Supabase OAuth fallback, both powered by `signInWithIdToken`.

 ---